+The financial crisis has provided two main lessons for policymakers:

+- First, complexity is not a justification for a lighttouch approach to regulation and supervision, quite the contrary. - Second, financial stability is a precondition for price stability.

+Two implications, then, have followed suit:

+This Policy Insight is based on a lecture at the Harvard Kennedy School on 16 October 2013.
+Previous versions of this text were used for lectures at the Imperial College in London and at the Accademia dei Lincei in Rome in March 2013.
+I wish to thank for useful discussions and help Fabrizio Balassone, Paolo Del Giovane, Alessio De Vincenzo and Giuseppe Grande.

-The financial crisis has provided two main lessons for policy-makers: first, complexity is not a justification for a light-touch approach to regulation and supervision, quite the contrary; second, financial stability is a precondition for price stability.
-Two implications, then, have followed suit: on the one hand, a deep and far-reaching reform in financial regulation and supervision was needed (including tighter international cooperation), on the other hand, central banks had to rethink their role and the tools of their trade, specifically concerning the relationship between monetary and macroprudential policies.
+On the one hand, a deep and far-reaching reform in financial regulation and supervision was needed (including tighter international cooperation).

+On the other hand, central banks had to rethink their role and the tools of their trade, specifically concerning the relationship between monetary and macroprudential policies.